Comcast/cmb/README.txt

    > nohup bin/cassandra -f > /tmp/cassandra.log &

-   NOTE: Currently CMB works with Cassandra version 1.0.X (in particular 1.0.10 or higher) but is incompatible with Cassandra version 1.1.X.
+   NOTE: Currently CMB works with Cassandra version 1.0.10 or higher and also with Cassandra version 1.1.X.
+When using Cassandra 1.1.X ensure to run in the (default) CQL2 compatibility mode and also edit cassandra.yaml to activate the global row cache:

+   > row_cache_size_in_mb: 100

 3. Install and start Redis nodes as needed using Redis version 2.4.9 or higher (minimum one node).